 - Kitchen (with a fridge and a stove)

 Naturally, this list is not complete, as you can turn your vehicle into a complete apartment on wheels, with all the luxuries.
 RVs are costly, but they are a great solution to off grid living space.
+Find out more about making the off-the-grid RV living possible.

 It goes without saying that water is another survival essential.
 If you don’t wish to connect to local utilities, you will need to harvest water on your own.
 You will need a lot of water in order to drink, bathe and cook, as well as for your farming needs.
 A simple and cheap solution is placing empty barrels in your backyard, collecting rainwater.
 A more advanced solution is designing the roof of your house in a stepped or bowl-shaped fashion, so that it collects water effortlessly.